ansys/pystk/doc/source/api/ansys/stk/core/graphics/IVideoStream.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.graphics.IVideoStream.uri`
+              - Gets the uri of the video.
             * - :py:attr:`~ansys.stk.core.graphics.IVideoStream.playback`
+              - Gets or sets the video playback mode of the video.
             * - :py:attr:`~ansys.stk.core.graphics.IVideoStream.frame_rate`
+              - Gets or sets the frame rate of the video when the playback property is set to real time.
+If this property is not set, the internal framerate of the video is used.
             * - :py:attr:`~ansys.stk.core.graphics.IVideoStream.interval_start_time`
+              - Gets or sets the scene manager time at which the video will begin playing when the playback property is set to time interval.
             * - :py:attr:`~ansys.stk.core.graphics.IVideoStream.interval_end_time`
+              - Gets or sets the scene manager time at which the video will stop playing when the playback property is set to time interval.
             * - :py:attr:`~ansys.stk.core.graphics.IVideoStream.start_time`
+              - Gets or sets the start time of the video in seconds.
+Changing the start time property also changes the start frame property to the frame in the video that corresponds to the specified time.
             * - :py:attr:`~ansys.stk.core.graphics.IVideoStream.end_time`
+              - Gets or sets the end time of the video in seconds.
+Changing the end time property also changes the end frame property to the frame in the video that corresponds to the specified time.
             * - :py:attr:`~ansys.stk.core.graphics.IVideoStream.start_frame`
+              - Gets or sets the start frame of the video.
+Changing the start frame property also changes the start time property to the time in the video that corresponds to the specified frame.
             * - :py:attr:`~ansys.stk.core.graphics.IVideoStream.end_frame`
+              - Gets or sets the end frame of the video.
+Changing the end frame property also changes the end time property to the time in the video that corresponds to the specified frame.
             * - :py:attr:`~ansys.stk.core.graphics.IVideoStream.loop`
+              - Gets or sets whether the video will loop when it reaches its last frame when the playback property is set to real time.
             * - :py:attr:`~ansys.stk.core.graphics.IVideoStream.is_playing`
+              - Gets whether or not the video is playing.
+Use the play, pause, stop, and Reset methods to control the playback of the video when the playback property is set to real time.
             * - :py:attr:`~ansys.stk.core.graphics.IVideoStream.packet_acquirement_yield_time`
+              - Gets or sets the thread processing yield time for asynchronous streaming of video over common protocols like udp.
+Setting a high value may increase performance, but may cause frames or packets to drop, effecting visual quality...
             * - :py:attr:`~ansys.stk.core.graphics.IVideoStream.packet_buffer_limit`
+              - Gets or sets a value indicating the buffering limit for packets when processing a video stream...
             * - :py:attr:`~ansys.stk.core.graphics.IVideoStream.allow_frame_drop`
+              - Gets or sets a value indicating if frames should be dropped if video processing can not keep up with a video stream.
+If this is set to false, the video quality may degrade when the processing load is too high...
             * - :py:attr:`~ansys.stk.core.graphics.IVideoStream.enable_audio`
+              - Gets or sets a value indicating if the encoded audio stream should be synchronized to video playback If this is set to false, the audio stream will be disabled...
             * - :py:attr:`~ansys.stk.core.graphics.IVideoStream.audio_uri`
+              - Gets the uri of the audio.

 Import detail